-Upon request, Avnet will provide parties with a copy of Avnet's QDRO procedures and sample QDRO documents, and the QDRO administrator will review proposed QDROs.
+The Avnet Pension Center will provide parties with a copy of Avnet's QDRO procedures and sample QDRO documents, and the QDRO administrator will review proposed QDROs.
 However, it is the responsibility of the parties to ensure that any order meets the requirements to be a QDRO.